rtCamp/Frappe-Manager/docs/guides/environments.md

 !!! info
     Switching environment recreates the frappe container and restarts all bench services automatically.
 You do not need to run `fm restart` afterwards.

+---

+!!! info "See also"
+    - [VSCode Integration](vscode.md) — set up the debugger for a dev bench
+    - [Admin Tools](admin-tools.md) — Mailpit and Adminer, enabled by default in dev